JJ/dogesr/README.md

 ## Work with data

-Data in its original format is stored in the [`raw-data`](raw-data) directory.
-If you change that data anyhow, issue `make` to rebuild the R data files (contained in the [`data`](data/) ) directory.
+Data in its original format is stored in the [`data-raw`](https://github.com/JJ/dogesr/tree/main/data-raw) directory.
+If you change that data anyhow, type `make` to rebuild the R data files (contained in the [`data`](data/) ) directory.

 Any further change (columns and some such) will also need modification